|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These lemon slices are cured in salt and sugar, creating a very interesting and versatile preserve.
-Try to find as thin-skinned lemons as possible, and standard Eureka lemon will work better than the much sweeter Meyer lemons.
-This technique is from chef Thomas Keller.
+The lemon slices are cured in salt and sugar, creating a very interesting and versatile preserve.
+Try to use as thin-skinned lemons as possible, and standard Eureka lemons will work better than the much sweeter Meyer lemons.

 1/2 cup kosher salt

 1/2 cup granulated sugar

 Wash the lemons very well in hot water.
 Cut into 1/8-inch thick slices and pick out any seeds from the lemon slices.

 Mix the salt and sugar together in a bowl.

-Cover the bottom of a small glass container with a layer of the salt/sugar.
+Cover the bottom of a small glass container with a layer of the salt and sugar mixture.

-Top with one layer of the sliced lemons and cover with a layer of salt/sugar mixture.
+Top with one layer of the sliced lemons and cover with another layer of the salt-sugar mixture.

-Repeat until all the lemon slices are covered.
+Repeat layering until all of the lemon slices and salt-sugar mixture is used.